kevinlens/Coffee-Preloader/README.md

 # Coffee-Preloader

-Coffee Cup Animatioon for anything you may need
+Coffee Cup Animation for anything you may need